As we update this page often, please be sure to reload or refresh this webpage each time you visit.

 Employees can remove their masks if they are in an area that members of the public cannot access, or if they are behind a non-permeable physical barrier.

-Hotel gyms and fitness rooms may open at 25% of usual capacity.
-Measures must be implemented to ensure members of the public are reasonably able to maintain a separation of two metres from each other.
+Hotel gyms and fitness rooms may open at 50% of usual capacity.
+Measures must be implemented to ensure members of the public are reasonably able to maintain a separation of three metres from each other.
 Change rooms are limited to 50% capacity.
 Contact tracing information must be collected.
 Masks must be worn at all times.

-Spas may open at 50% capacity with physical distancing measure in place between patrons and workstations, with contact tracing information collected from patrons.
+Hotel spas may open at 50% capacity with physical distancing measures in place between patrons and workstations, unless non-permeable physical barriers are placed between all chairs and other workstations.
+Contact tracing information must be collected.

 Hotel Beer Vendors: